thiagokimo/TMDb/README.md

 compile 'com.squareup.retrofit:retrofit:1.9.0'
 ```

 The **Retrofit** library was used to do http calls.
-The **Priority Job Queue** was used to wrap all our use cases in a thread-safe environment.
+The **Priority Job Queue** was used to wrap all use cases in a thread-safe environment.

 ## Notes